Generic Name: zoledronic acid (ZOE-le-DRON-ik AS-id)

 Important safety information:

-- Zoledronic acid may cause dizziness.
-This effect may be worse if you take it with alcohol or certain medicines.
+- Zoledronic acid may cause dizziness, drowsiness, or blurred vision.
+These effects may be worse if you use it with alcohol or certain medicines.
 Use zoledronic acid with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Follow the diet and exercise program given to you by your health care provider.
-Talk to your doctor about taking a calcium and vitamin D supplement while you use zoledronic acid.
+- Ask your doctor about taking a calcium and vitamin D supplement while you are using zoledronic acid.

 - It is important to avoid becoming dehydrated while you are using zoledronic acid.
 Check with your doctor for instructions.